Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-introduction.md

+# Tiny Treats Bakery Shoppe

-# Introduction to Authentication and Authorization
+## Introduction to Authentication and Authorization

-In this chapter, we'll introduce the concepts of authentication and authorization in ASP.NET Core applications.
+In this project, we'll introduce the concepts of authentication and authorization in ASP.NET Core applications.
 We'll also discuss how we'll organize our authentication endpoints using a clean, maintainable approach.

 ## Understanding Authentication and Authorization